 At the same time, it’s a balancing act between clear and boring.
 A primary CTA button like “try for free” is clear and enticing, especially because of the word “free.”
 On the flip side, something like “sign up for our newsletter” is clear but also boring.
 Most visitors aren’t likely to sign up for a standard newsletter.
 Instead, use language related to the content of your email updates to entice users to subscribe.
 “Get tips now” or “Keep me posted” may work better for collecting email addresses.
 Copy near the button is important for giving context.
 You have more space here to sell visitors on the benefits of taking you up on your CTA.

 Bottom line – be clear and creative, but not so creative that visitors don’t know what you’re saying and offering.
-Mesa ETP uses “talk to an expert” as the primary CTA.
+Ruf Briquetting Systems uses “schedule a free press test” as the primary CTA.
 Using the word “expert” draws the user in and adds authority and credibility.

 4. Keep the conversation rolling